cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 The salient contest, the one the outcome of which historians will care about, is not between competing sharding approaches, zero-knowledge proof systems, blockchains, or tokens.
 It is not even between public blockchains and Facebook.

+note that the hierarchy of Facebook - works! problem is not internal company structure if Facebook had instead build a uesr-rights-preserving system we wouldn't have to

 The salient contest is between ideas, and their reifications: